linux-integrity/ima-doc/ima-concepts.rst

   Appraisal is similar to the pre-OS secure boot concept.

-  The appraisal system is local, and requires neither a TPM nor a separate verifier.
+  The :ref:`ima-appraisal` feature is local, and requires neither a TPM nor a separate verifier.

 * :ref:`ima-audit` includes the file hash in the system's audit log.
 This can be useful for analytics and forensics.